mails2bhushan/docker-selenium/Readme.txt

  Create separate jenkins folder and go to the folder -> open command or terminal enter, docker run -p 8080:8080 -p 50000:50000 -v "/Users/apple/jenkins:/var/jenkins_home" jenkins/jenkins:lts Now create a separate folder for slave

+ Now setup the jenkins and download all required softwares {
+ launch localhost:8080
+ enter the secret key and install required softs
+ }